wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 #### Smishing

 Smishing uses text messaging to try and exploit people.
 The messages contain links which lead to fraudulent sites that imitate legitimate sites.
 Although these links are often used to extract money from users, they can also entice people to download files which can then run ransomware and lead to an attack.

-Individuals are often the weak link that allows someone to gain access to a computer and an entire system.

 **Example**: Texts pretending to be from rogue companies, claiming that they’ve tried to deliver a parcel and demanding a payment to redeliver it.
 Simple tricks like this are easy to fall prey to if you genuinely are expecting a parcel and could have missed the delivery.